🍪 By using this website, you agree to our privacy policy

 There are many ways to generate backlinks.
 Knowing the types of links your site already has can inform your future campaigns.

-This is a good step to take if you are new to a website, whether that’s because you have just bought it, or because you are taking over SEO from a previous company.
+This is a good step to take if you have a new website, whether that’s because you’ve just bought it or because you are taking over SEO from a previous company.

 Common types of links to look out for include:

-• Roundups - Roundup articles are those where multiple experts provide their opinion on a particular topic.
-If a website has a lot of links from this type of article, it could suggest it is using a service like HARO to generate backlinks.
+➡️ Roundups: Roundup articles are those where multiple experts provide opinions on a particular topic.
+If a website has a lot of links from this type of article, it may indicate that they’re using a service like Help a Reporter Out (HARO) to generate backlinks.

-• Niche Edits - Niche edits are paid backlinks.
-It’s when one website pays another website to link directly to them.
-A clear sign of paid backlinks is when a website has a lot of links with keyword match anchor text.
-Or if they have links that don’t appear to be adding much to the article.
-If you see a lot of this type of link, it could be a sign that the website has used this link building strategy before.
+➡️ Niche Edits: Niche edits are paid links.
+Paid links occur when one website pays another to link directly to them.
+A clear sign of paid backlinks is when a website has a lot of links with keyword-match anchor text.
+Or if they have links that don’t add much to the article.
+If you see a lot of these links, it could be a sign that the website has used this link building strategy before.

 This is a very important 'defensive' play.